CheeredAdventure/ReverseCraft-Reimagined/CONTRIBUTING.md

   - Constants: `UPPER_SNAKE_CASE`
     - **Exception**: `org.slf4j.Logger` instance is usually a `private static final` constant. but we treat it as normal static field, thus it is `lowerCamelCase`.

-There is no paticular rules for naming variables.
+There is no particular rules for naming variables.
 Your variables should be named in a way that makes sense to you and your code!

 ---